apify/apify-docs-v2/sources/platform/integrations/webhooks/actions.md

 # Actions

+**Send notifications when specific events occur in your actor (task) run or build.
+Dynamically add data to the notification payload when sending the notification.**

+---

 Currently, the only available action is to send an HTTP POST request to a URL specified in the webhook.
 New actions will come later.

 ## HTTP request